 The pair recently closed their first restaurant, the nearby Nibbles, which opened two years ago.

 MORE PHOTOS OF WATERMARK BELOW

-Like Nibbles, Watermark will offer new American and global cuisine.
+Like Nibbles, Watermark offers new American and global cuisine.
 The name Nibbles will still be used for the catering portion of the business.

-Maria, the restaurant’s chef, said the size of the former Nibbles space was in essence holding the business back — it could accommodate only 30 people.
+Maria, the restaurant’s chef, said the size of the former Nibbles space was essentially holding the business back — it could only accommodate 30 people.